Swiss Bowl

 The Swiss Bowl is the annual national championship game in the sport of American football in Switzerland, first held in 1986.
-It is contested by the two best teams of the Nationalliga A.
+It is contested by the two best teams of the Nationalliga A. The 2024 Swiss Bowl was won by the Calanda Broncos 35–14 over the Zurich Renegades.

-The Calanda Broncos are the record winners of the Swiss Bowl, with eleven successful participations.
+The Calanda Broncos are the record winners of the Swiss Bowl, with thirteen successful participations.
 The Calanda Broncos hold the record for consecutive titles, five between 2009 and 2013.

 The most-played Swiss Bowl game is Calanda Broncos versus Basel Gladiators, having been played six times, with Calanda winning the first five encounters of the two teams.
 The Basel Gladiators and the Geneva Seahawks are the most unsuccessful teams, having lost seven of their eight Swiss Bowl appearances.